dcrebbin/supabase-unity-template/README.md

-# Supabase Unity Template for iOS & Android (Social Sign-in)
+# Supabase Unity Template for iOS & Android (with Social Sign-in)

-Sign in via one of the providers (more is configurable)
+Sign in via one of the providers (more is configurable).

 ![](/Assets/Tutorial/social-sign-in.png)